P-O 10U All-Stars defeat Four Leaf

 Folmar scored P-O’s first run when she drew a walk in the first, stole second and third and dashed home on a passed ball.

-Ava Colver scored P-O’s run in the second.
-Colver walked and advanced around the bases on three passed balls.
+Ava Cover scored P-O’s run in the second.
+Cover walked and advanced around the bases on three passed balls.

 P-O upped the advantage to 3-0 in the fourth when Natalie Weitoish led off with a walk and also scored courtesy of three passed balls.